ZaTribune/android-videobe/README.md

 ## Overview
 Simple and easy as it gets! , Use this Android App to customize your videos.
 Edit your videos through a set of capable tools to match your desirable output.
+#### I was asked to develop this application as a graduation project that revolves around property rights, watermarks, etc. for students in computer science, and the discussion was all about the basic feature, which is "watermarking", so I did not complete the work on this project.
+Please accept my apologies for not completing this project but it's available to you all; My regards.

 ## Key Features
 * This App provides a live preview for the output video to the user, this gives a great deal of verification.